 If you take this medication regularly and then suddenly stop taking it, you could have withdrawal symptoms.
 It is not known what effects, if any, withdrawal might have on a pregnancy.
 Your healthcare providers can help with slowly stopping this medication if you plan to stop using clorazepate.

 I take clorazepate.
 Can it make it harder for me to get pregnant?

-In every pregnancy, a woman starts out with a 3-5% chance of having a baby with a birth defect.
-This is called her background risk.
-Clorazepate has not been well studied for use in pregnancy.
+Every pregnancy starts out with a 3-5% chance of having a birth defect.
+This is called the background risk.
+Studies have not been done to see if clorazepate increases the chance for birth defects.
 Experimental animal studies did not report a higher chance for birth defects.

-Studies have not been done to see if clorazepate use in pregnancy could increase the chance for behavior changes or learning difficulties.
+It is not known if clorazepate increases the chance for behavior or learning issues.

-Clorazepate has not been studied for use in men who are trying to get a partner pregnant.
-In general, exposures that fathers have are unlikely to increase risks to a pregnancy.
-For more information, please see the MotherToBaby fact sheet Paternal Exposures and Pregnancy at https://mothertobaby.org/fact-sheets/paternal-exposures-pregnancy/pdf/.
+Studies have not been done to see if clorazepate could affect male fertility or increase the chance of birth defects.
+In general, exposures that fathers or sperm donors have are unlikely to increase the risks to a pregnancy.
+For more information, please see the MotherToBaby fact sheet Paternal Exposures at https://mothertobaby.org/fact-sheets/paternal-exposures-pregnancy/.

 Please click here to view references.